davidecaria/ensimag-code/ensimag-class-physical-security/exams/mySol/CySec_2122_smartcards_sol.md

 1. Setup
 2. Acquiring data (power consumption)
-3. Leakage assesment (use t-student to find two sets that have distinguishable means)
+3. Leakage assessment (use t-student to find two sets that have distinguishable means)
-4. Attack on a specfic part of the AES algorithm (ex: First AddRoundKey)
+4. Attack on a specific part of the AES algorithm (ex: First AddRoundKey)

 ### **4.2 What is a Differential Fault Attack (DFA) on a symmetric cipher?**
 A Differential Fault Attack (DFA) is an advanced cryptanalysis technique that involves intentionally inducing faults in the computation of a cryptographic algorithm and analyzing the differences (or differentials) between the correct outputs and the faulty outputs to deduce information about the secret key.
 When applied to a symmetric cipher, such as AES, the process typically involves the following steps: